 In Washington, US President Barack Obama said America was "heartbroken over the loss of innocent life", and promised no effort would be spared in investigating the shooting and bringing the culprit to justice.

 "We will follow the facts wherever they lead us," he said, "and we will make sure that anybody who was involved is held fully accountable with the full force of law."

 He also insisted that the US will "responsibly" withdraw its forces between now and the end of 2014, the date he set with allies to close out the war, dismissing media speculation that he might speed up the process.

 US Defence Secretary Leon Panetta said the soldier who has been detained in connection with the Kandahar shootings could face the death penalty if found guilty.

-The Taliban has renewed threats of revenge attacks, saying it would behead "sadistic" American soldiers.'Cowered in fear'
+The Taliban has renewed threats of revenge attacks, saying it would behead "sadistic" American soldiers.

 Details about Sunday's shootings are still unclear.
 The American soldier left his base in Kandahar in the early hours and went on a rampage in nearby villages.